Voilett-Roze/asus/Ipset-script-installation-instructions.md

 # Dynamically Ban Malicious IP's
 **Description**: N/A

+NOTE: If you define a USB disk location for the $DIR variable in my IPSET_Block.sh script, it will allow the script to restore the Banned list of IPs rather than create an empty Blacklist IPSET each time you reboot.

 Enable and format JFFS through WEB UI first (if not already enabled)

 Then place the [content](https://raw.githubusercontent.com/MartineauUK/IPSET_Block/master/IPSET_Block.sh) to /jffs/scripts/IPSET_Block.sh